The "deadly hornets" may have come to the United States as "involuntary hitchhikers"

 News from “murder of hornets” “ The arrival in the United States has made the noise of the internet in recent days.
 Two of the wasps – the largest hornet species in the world – were discovered last year in Washington State, and scientists have since attempted to track down the invasive insects to eradicate them.

-But how did the giant Asian hornets – which have orange and black markings and are almost two inches long – get to America?
+But how did the giant Asian hornets – which have orange and black markings and are almost 2 inches long – get to America?

 Karla Salp, spokesperson for the Washington State Department of Agriculture, said it was not clear how the hornets, which would have kill up to 50 people a year in Japan, have arrived in the United States